ffavela/esets/README.md

 ### All this looks way to academic.
 Is there more?
 Something more applied?

-Yep.
+Yep and it may pay off big time.
 But we'll leave it here for now.

 Just as a teaser consider the following; In many fields of study using a relative error that is 10% or under is usually good enough.
 When